TerseTears/tyecon/README.md

 - [x] functions lacking an argument
 * [x] functions having extra arguments

+## Name

+The idea of the package was originally to facilitate tasks common to econometrics, hence "**t**id**y** **econ**ometrics"" (other abbreviations didn't look as good).
+Nevertheless, I quickly realized that the problems where largely common with general data analysis tasks, yet the name remained.
+Now, it can be considered "tidy *con*" functions, functions that facilitate joint operations with conciser statements.

 ## Pending Tasks

 * [x] Need to add examples and documentation
 * [x] Need to add tests somehow (tricky, since working with language constructs themselves)
-* [ ] TODO QoL Need to make dsl nicer, remove unintuitive interfaces by wrapping functions (e.g. currently, need ..() in convoke)
+* [x] TODO QoL Need to make dsl nicer, remove unintuitive interfaces by wrapping functions (e.g. currently, need ..() in convoke)
 * [x] Better errors when things fail
 * [x] There should be a way to compose expressions.
 That is, instead of having just one function that takes all functions to unify at the same time, the function can be applied individually and then each individual component can be be composed into the general function.
 This helps the API building part, since we'd want to let package developers add their own interfaces based on a standard, and then for the user to use all of them.
 * [x] Still need a nice interface for post-processing of the result, so as to make the output the same as well.
 Pretty essential component...